marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/other-built-in-functions-provided-by-gcc.rst

 ``__builtin_`` prefixed.
 The ``isinf`` and ``isnan`` built-in functions appear both with and without the ``__builtin_`` prefix.

+GCC provides built-in versions of the ISO C99 floating-point rounding and exceptions handling functions ``fegetround``, ``feclearexcept`` and ``feraiseexcept``.
+They may not be available for all targets, and because they need close interaction with libc internal values, they may not be available for all target libcs, but in all cases they will gracefully fallback to libc calls.
+This built-in functions appear both with and without the ``__builtin_`` prefix.

 .. function:: void *__builtin_alloca (size_t size)

   The ``__builtin_alloca`` function must be called at block scope.